Chile expected to reject overhaul of dictatorship-era constitution

 Only a simple majority is required for the new constitution to be adopted.

-Around 40 world-renowned economists and political scientists expressed their support for the new constitution in the last week.
+Around 40 world-renowned economists and political scientists expressed their support for the new project in the last week.

-Yet some fear the new text would generate instability and uncertainty, which could then harm the economy.#photo2
+Yet some fear the new constitution would generate instability and uncertainty, which could then harm the economy.#photo2

 "What you can see is a certain conservatism in the Chilean electorate that we haven't seen for years," said Lagos.